duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 Email them! - If you explain what it's for, they might be willing to create and endpoint for you!
 If not, it's probably best to find another API.

+### The API provides both HTTP and HTTPS endpoints; which should I use?

+We prefer to use **HTTP endpoints** because the reduced connection setup time allows us to provide faster answers to the user.
+Note that the end-user's query will still be secure in transit, because it is proxied ( e.g. https://duckduckgo.com/js/spice/movie/mib ) through an HTTPS connection to the DuckDuckGo servers.

 ### Can I use an API that returns XML?

 Sorry, but **not right now**.
 XML support is coming soon.
 **Note:** If an API supports both JSON and XML, we *stronly enourage* you to use **JSON**.

 ### Can I use an API that returns HTML or a String?

 Sorry, but **no**.
 We currently don't support HTML or plain text API's.